 - Add bok choy and sauté 5 minutes, stirring occasionally.

 - Reduce heat to medium-low.
-Add garlic sauce to pan.
+Add sauce to pan.
 Stir well to combine and sauté 1-2 minutes.

 - Spoon any leftover pan juices over the top before serving.
 Garnish with additional sesame seeds or more tamari if desired.